 This is what Malcolm did and from then on we now supply our LMTS Teddy bears to any child that we may transport around the UK.

 After working alongside the transplant teams and the Paediatric Intensive Care units we gained experience within the UK and started working with Northumbria Health Care Trust.
 Malcolm’s mother passed away with cancer and often used to go into Wansbeck Hospital for Chemotherapy, because of this he dedicated his time and efforts to run the service as keen as possible trying to save money for the Trust, and at present we are still currently doing that today.

-With a lot of hard work and dedication Malcolm started working on contracts to provide the same service around the UK.
-We gained a courier contract a Addenbrookes Hospital, this he loved working on and on many occasions would go to Cambridge and work on the contract himself, going out on the runs as this is where he felt happiest.
+With a lot of hard work and dedication Malcolm started working on contracts to provide the same service around the UK we gained a courier contract a Addenbrookes Hospital, this he loved working on and on many occasions would go to Cambridge and work on the contract himself, going out on the runs as this is where he felt happier.